Kandy-IO/kandy-cpaas-ruby-sdk/tutorials/SMSMessaging.md

 Before moving to how the response body looks, let's walk through the highlights on the SMS request:

 + `sender_address` indicates which DID number that user desires to send the SMS from.
 It is expected to be an E.164 formatted number.
-    + If `sender_address` field contains `default` keyword, $KANDY$ discovers the default assigned SMS DID number for that user and utilizes it as the sender address.
+    + If `sender_address` field contains `default` keyword, $KANDY$ discovers the default assigned SMS DID number for that user or project and utilizes it as the sender address.
 + `destination_address` can either be an array of phone numbers or a single phone number string within the params containing the destinations that corresponding SMS message will be sent.
 For SDK v1, only one destination is supported on $KANDY$.
 + Address value needs to contain a phone number, ideally in E.164 format.
 Some valid formats are:
   - +16131234567